-Pipelines streamline your workflow by bundling preprocessing and modeling steps.
-However, each step, including the final estimator, might have hyperparameters that need optimization for best performance.
+Pipelines make your workflow efficient by bundling preprocessing and modeling steps.
+Each step, including the final estimator, might have hyperparameters that need optimization for best performance.
 Manually tuning these within a pipeline context, especially during cross-validation, would reintroduce complexity and potential errors.
-Fortunately, Scikit-learn's GridSearchCV
+Scikit-learn's GridSearchCV integrates smoothly with Pipeline objects, allowing hyperparameter tuning of all steps simultaneously.

-.
-You combine the name you assigned to a step in the pipeline (e.g., 'scaler', 'classifier') with the parameter name of that step (e.g., C
+The main challenge is telling GridSearchCV which parameter belongs to which step inside the pipeline.
+Scikit-learn uses a specific naming convention for this: step_name__parameter_name.
+You combine the name you assigned to a step in the pipeline (e.g., 'scaler', 'classifier') with the parameter name of that step (e.g., C for LogisticRegression, n_neighbors for KNeighborsClassifier, or even parameters of transformers like use_idf for TfidfTransformer), separated by a double underscore (__).

 Let's illustrate this with an example.
-Suppose we have a pipeline that first scales the data using StandardScaler
+Suppose we have a pipeline that first scales the data using StandardScaler and then applies a LogisticRegression classifier:

 import numpy as np